Can I Still Pursue Compensation If I Was Partially At-Fault for My Injuries?

 Inspecting a car accident

 When you can seek compensation from another driver depends on what kind of compensation you are seeking.
-In general, Pennsylvania’s no-fault system means that the average insurance policy does not allow you to seek compensation for medical bills or personal injuries sustained in an accident.
+In general, Pennsylvania’s no-fault system means that the average insurance policy does not allow you to seek compensation for medical bills or sustained in an accident.
 Instead, your own policy includes that coverage for you.

 However, when you purchased your insurance policy you may have chosen to opt out of a no-fault policy.
 Purchasing limited tort or full tort coverage would allow you to pursue compensation from another responsible driver.